Laggg/ml-bots-surviv.io/README.md

 <div align="center">

-*You can find [support project](https://github.com/Laggg/neural_env_surviv) for this repo - Autoregressive neural environment for training an RL-agent, the most hardcore completed project according to the OpenDataScience PetProject Hackathon (5.02.2022-20.02.2022)*
+*You can find [support project](https://github.com/Laggg/neural_env_surviv) for this repo - Autoregressive neural environment for training an RL-agent, the most hardcore completed project according to the OpenDataScience PetProject Hackathon organizers (5.02.2022-20.02.2022)*

 </div>